sachsmc/ggkm/README.md

 Installation
 ------------

 This version of the package is not on CRAN.
-It also requires the development version of ggplot2.
 It can be installed with

-    devtools::install_github("hadley/ggplot2")
+    install.packages("ggplot2")
     devtools::install_github("sachsmc/ggkm")

 Basic usage